timnetworks/cfk-skeleton-structure/README.md

 http://www.tmals.org/

-# Impact
+## Impact

 The Change for Kids approach makes a positive impact on the lives of nearly 5,000 students at 13 partner schools in all five boroughs.
 With the help of supporters like you, Change for Kids raised $1.7 million this past year to combat educational inequity in New York City.
-This funded 57,833 programming hours and 115 volunteer events  thats over 4,700 volunteer hours dedicated to students.
-In addition, 80% of students in Change for Kids partner schools received new coats, winter accessories, or gifts during the 2018 holiday season.
+This funded 57,833 programming hours and 115 volunteer events - that's over 4,700 volunteer hours dedicated to students.
+80% of students in Change for Kids partner schools received new coats, winter accessories, or gifts during the 2018 holiday season.
 With an equal focus on academics, social-emotional learning, and community engagement, CFK truly does make change for kids.

-# 25 Years of Change for Kids
+## 25 Years of Change for Kids

 Twenty-five years ago in 1994, Ted Madara, a “finance guy,” was at a bar and got into a discussion with a teacher who casually mentioned that each drink he ordered cost more than what was in the budget for her kids’ school supplies for a year.